MoAmrYehia/AI-product-Manager-nanodegree/README.md

 * Prototype, test, and iterate on an AI product.

 ## Projects
-One of our main goals at Udacity is to help you create a job-ready portfolio of completed projects.
-Building a project is one of the best ways to test the skills you’ve acquired and to demonstrate your newfound abilities to future employers or colleagues.
-Throughout this Nanodegree program, you’ll have the opportunity to prove your skills by building the following projects:
+One of the main goals at Udacity is to help students create a job-ready portfolio of completed projects.
+Building a project is one of the best ways to test the skills students’ve acquired and to demonstrate your newfound abilities to future employers or colleagues.
+Throughout this Nanodegree program, students’ll have the opportunity to prove their skills by building the following projects:

 * **Create a Medical Image Annotation Job**, Design a labeled dataset that distinguishes between x-ray images that indicate health or pneumonia in lungs; this can be used by ML engineers later on down the line to build a diagnostic product.